Skip to main content

 Also keep the timing expectations with the file: SSA asks for 90 business days before follow-up, and if a certificate is issued, mailing can take up to two weeks.

 For French post-activation operations, do not rely on assumptions or old forum guidance.
-This source set does not verify specific portal steps, automatic dependent linkage rules, or a required monthly reconciliation process.
-Treat those points as items to confirm in current written instructions from your managing body or insurer.
+Confirm specific portal steps, automatic dependent linkage rules, and any required reconciliation process in current written instructions from your managing body or insurer.

 A delayed Carte Vitale is expected in many cases during enrollment.
 For newcomers, guidance says to apply for public coverage at around 3 months, expect delays, and plan for another 3 to 6 months for full enrollment, about nine months total.